 In 1953 his dream became reality when he purchased a business that would soon after become Dea’s In & Out.
 Located on Powell, the original Dea’s was a small Drive-Thru Restaurant.
 The menu was made up of Burgers, Hot Dogs, Fries, Milk Shakes and Soda.
 Dea baked his own Buns, hand molded the Burger Patties and cut Fresh Fries to order.
 Business was successful and in 1962 Dea expanded his tiny Drive-Thru, adding a walk-up window and a small inside area.
 Dea’s became a favorite hang-out for teenagers and families alike.

 Times began to change, and in 1970 Powell was widened, which required Dea’s to relocate.
 A new Restaurant was built on Burnside Rd.
 It included a Drive-Thru, Dining Room and Game Room complete with a walk-up order window.
 Not only was this a change in location, but a change in business too.
 Dea’s offered more menu items and began serving Breakfast.
 Dea’s was incorporated in 1976 and the Longburger was copyrighted.

-A 2nd location was opened on Orient Drive and was operated by Dea’s Mother-In-Law (Leota Newman).
-The 3rd Dea’s was operated by Dea’s Sister-In-Law (Loreta Sheppard) and was located in Sandy.
+A second location was opened on Orient Drive and was operated by Dea’s Mother-In-Law (Leota Newman).
+The third Dea’s was operated by Dea’s Sister-In-Law (Loreta Sheppard) and was located in Sandy.
 Sadly, neither of these locations is still in existence.

 Dea’s on Burnside expanded in 1986 to create a larger dining area and kitchen.
-A small bar was added in 1994 and has grown to accommodate Lottery Machines and a full Bar Menu.
-Pat Sparks and his wife, Becky Sparks, operate the bar.
-The menu offers a wide selection ranging from the classic Longburger to Steak and Pasta.
+A small bar was added in 1994 and has grown to accommodate lottery machines and a full bar.